expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

   - **tokenSource (_string | undefined_)** Android: Indicates how this `token` was obtained.
   - **signedRequest (_string | undefined_)** A valid raw signed request as a string.
   - **graphDomain (_string | undefined_)** A website domain within the Graph API.

+### `Facebook.setAutoInitEnabledAsync(enabled: boolean): Promise<void>`

+Sets whether Facebook SDK should autoinitialize itself.
+SDK initialization involves eg. fetching app settings from Facebook or a profile of the logged in user.
+In some cases, you may want to disable or delay the SDK initialization, such as to obtain user consent or fulfill legal obligations.
+This method corresponds to [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#disable-sdk-initialization) and [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#disable-sdk-initialization) native SDK methods.
+Even though calling this method with `enabled == true` initializes the Facebook SDK on iOS, it does not on Android and we recommend always calling `initializeAsync` before performing any actions with effects that should be visible to the user (like `loginWithPermissions`).

+In Expo, by default, autoinitialization of the Facebook SDK is disabled.
+You may change this value in runtime by calling this method or customize this feature in buildtime by setting appropriate `app.json` fields.
+The setting value is persisted across runs (value set with this method overriddes value from buildtime).

+### `Facebook.setAutoLogAppEventsEnabledAsync(enabled: boolean): Promise<void>`

+Sets whether Facebook SDK should log app events.
+App events involve app eg. installs, app launches (more info [here](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#auto-events) and [here](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#auto-events)).
+In some cases, you may want to disable or delay the collection of automatically logged events, such as to obtain user consent or fulfill legal obligations.
+This method corresponds to [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#disable-auto-events) and [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#disable-auto-events) native SDK methods.

+In Expo, by default, automatic logging app events is disabled.
+You may change this value in runtime by calling this method or customize this feature in buildtime by setting appropriate `app.json` fields.
+The setting value is persisted across runs (value set with this method overriddes value from buildtime).

+### `Facebook.setAdvertiserIDCollectionEnabledAsync(enabled: boolean): Promise<void>`

+Sets whether Facebook SDK should collect and attach `advertiser-id` to sent events. `advertiser-id` let you identify and target specific customers.
+To learn more visit [Facebook documentation](https://developers.facebook.com/docs/app-ads/targeting/mobile-advertiser-ids) describing that topic.
+In some cases, you may want to disable or delay the collection of `advertiser-id`, such as to obtain user consent or fulfill legal obligations.
+This method corresponds to [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-ios#disable-advertiser-id) and [this](https://developers.facebook.com/docs/app-events/getting-started-app-events-android/#disable-advertiser-id) native SDK methods.

+In Expo, by default, collecting those IDs is disabled.
+You may change this value in runtime by calling this method or customize this feature in buildtime by setting appropriate `app.json` fields.
+The setting value is persisted across runs (value set with this method overriddes value from buildtime).

 #### Example